ds5110/git-intro/README.md

   * ...but they're great for prototyping, in-class exercises and publishing books, like [this one](https://github.com/jakevdp/PythonDataScienceHandbook)!
-  * Related comments from one of our part-time MSDS students who's also a corporate executive and spends most of her time working the real world...
+  * Related comments from one of our part-time MSDS students who's also a corporate executive and spends most of her time working in the real world...
     > I asked a Senior Engineer about Jupyter vs. command line, and why we use Notebooks and he said, "We run
     > everything in the terminal.
 The only people on the team who use Notebooks are the data scientists and they
     > aren't deploying anything to production.
 Frankly it's a pain in the rear to deal with their stuff when they